 Many real-world experiences could be helpful for gaining exposure to - and skills for - the field of public health.
 Opportunities do not have to be labeled as “public health internships” to be valuable.
 Follow your interests.
 For example, if you are interested in women’s health, you might consider volunteering at a family planning clinic.
 If you are concerned about access to care or healthcare delivery, you might pursue a research opportunity in health disparities or a hospital-based study on quality of healthcare.
 Other places to look for experience include local departments of public health, scientific research labs, health clinics, hospital-run community health initiatives, or nonprofits focused on a particular health issue or population, such as the American Cancer Society or Save the Children.
 A good directory to search for health-related non-profit organizations is idealist.org

 Hamilton’s Washington, D.C.
 Program could offer excellent opportunities for those interested in domestic health policy and/or international development.
 Students who plan a career in international public health might consider participating in a study abroad program designed to offer experience in that area such as the School for International Training’s (SIT) global health programs in Brazil, South Africa, Chile, China, or Kenya.
-To explore options, visit the Office of Off-Campus Study.
+To explore options, visit the Office of Global Learning.

 There are numerous organizations abroad offering short-term, volunteer opportunities and experiences in public health; however, note that it is highly unethical to engage in activities that are beyond your scope of training and practice (e.g. providing clinical care without a certification).
 Recommended organizations include: